wurzeljena/problembase/README.md

 Installation
 ------------
-The problem base runs on Apache+PHP.
-Since our backend is a Sqlite3 database, PHP 5.3.0 or newer is required.
+The problem base runs on Apache+PHP, supported by a SQLite or PostgreSQL data base.
 Get a clone by

 	git clone --recursive git://github.com/wurzeljena/problembase.git